marmelab/ng-admin/doc/reference/Field.md

 Define the position of the field in the view.

 * `isDetailLink(boolean)`
 Tell if the value is a link in the list view.
-Default to true for the identifier and references field, false otherwise.
+Defaults to true for the identifier and references field, false otherwise.
 The link points to the edition view, except for read-only entities, where it points to the show view.

 * `detailLinkRoute(string)`
 Define the route for a link in the list view, i.e. `isDetailLink` of the field is true.
 The default is `edit`, hence the link points to the edition view.
 The other option is `show` to point to the show view.